mike2151/Online-OH-queue/README.md

 You will likely need at least a hobby plan to be able to handle the traffic of your course.
 You can do so by going in the resources tab and clicking `Change Dyno Type` to `Hobby`.
 It will cost 7 dollars a month.

 #### Changing the Site Name
 We need to tell the server what domain we are using so it can properly send password reset and account confirmation emails.
 First, navigate to `/admin` and enter the credentials of the superuser you just created. <br />
 Next, on the left hand side, click on `Sites`.
 Then, click on `example.com`.
-Change both fields to match what you put for the `DOMAIN_NAME` configuration variable from earlier.
+Change both fields to match what you put for the `DOMAIN_NAME` configuration variable from earlier **including the preceding http:// or https://**.
 Finally, click `Save`

 Next, you will need to set up Office Hours Queues.
 See the next section regarding that set up.

 ## OHQueueSetUp
 Online-OH-Queue supports the creation of multiple queues.
 To create a queue, navigate to `/admin`, log in with the superuser credentials you created earlier or with another admin account.